Q&A: Here’s how your federal coronavirus relief check will work

 Is this definitely happening?

 Almost certainly.
-The U.S. Senate gave final passage on Wednesday night to the CARES Act.
-The House is expected to follow suit, and all indications are that President Trump will sign it into law.
+The U.S. Senate gave final passage on Wednesday night to the CARES Act and the House followed suit on Friday, sending the bill to President Trump for his signature.

 As soon as that happens, the IRS will be authorized to distribute the rebate checks.